gmunozfe/droolsjbpm-integration/kie-spring-boot/kie-spring-boot-samples/jbpm-spring-boot-sample-basic/README.md

 - PostreSQL
 - MySQL

+and another profile for an alternative container (instead of Tomcat):

+- Undertow

-configuration of each profile is via application-{profile}.properties file where data source can be configured to desired values.
+Configuration of each profile is via application-{profile}.properties file where data source can be configured to desired values.

 To be able to use the given profile it needs to be first build with enabled maven profile: